-Glasgow is easy to walk around and the city center (where most of the city’s points of interest are) is easily accessible in one day.
+Glasgow is very easy to explore on foot and visiting the city center (where the vast majority of the city’s points of interest are located) is easily done in a day.

-Thanks to its checkerboard layout, Glasgow is a city in which one finds one without problems.
-I propose here a route to discover Glasgow on foot in one day and that allows you to have a very good overview.
+Thanks to its checkerboard plan, Glasgow is a city in which you can easily find your bearings.
+I propose here a route to discover Glasgow on foot in one day and which allows you to have a very good overview.

-If you spend more than one day in Glasgow, you can deepen this route and spread it over 2 or 3 days.
-I’ll talk about it later in the article.
+If you spend more than one day in Glasgow, you can deepen this itinerary and spread it over 2 or 3 days.
+I tell you about it a little later in the article.

-Start with a walk in Glasgow Green Park where you can visit the People’s Palace and take a ride in the winter gardens.
+Start with a stroll through Glasgow Green Park where you can visit the People’s Palace and take a stroll through the Winter Gardens.

 Then go up to the famous St Mungo’s Cathedral and its Victorian cemetery, the Necropolis.

-Join central Glasgow via George Square (about 15 minutes walk from the cathedral).
-Do not miss the visit of the magnificent City Hall!
+Reach the center of Glasgow via George Square (about 15 minutes on foot from the cathedral).
+Don’t miss a visit to the magnificent City Hall!
 (Glasgow City Chambers)

-You can then pass in front of the GoMA then climb to the top of the Lighthouse to have a view of all Glasgow.
+You can then walk past the GoMA and then climb to the top of the Lighthouse for a view of all of Glasgow.

-Head west and join Kelvingrove Park where you will find the Kelvingrove Art Gallery and Museum, from where you can quickly reach the University of Glasgow.
+Head west and reach Kelvingrove Park where you will find the Kelvingrove Art Gallery and Museum and from where you can quickly reach the University of Glasgow.

-To end the day in style, then join the charming and picturesque street Ashton Lane (located just 500 meters from the university) where you can spend a beautiful evening.
+To end the day in style, then join the charming and picturesque street of Ashton Lane (located only 500 meters from the university) where you can spend a beautiful evening.

 How many days to visit Glasgow

-The main places of interest in Glasgow are quite close to each other and the city is easily discovered on foot in one day.
+Glasgow’s main places of interest are fairly close together and the city is easily explored on foot in a day.

-On the other hand, staying there for 2 or 3 days allows to deepen the visit, to explore the different neighborhoods and to visit many museums.
+On the other hand, staying there for 2 or 3 days makes it possible to deepen the visit, to explore the different districts and to visit a good number of museums.

-For a simple overview of the city, a day will be enough.
-On the other hand, if you like art and culture and want to soak up the atmosphere of the city, plan a whole weekend, even 3 days.
-It’s the perfect time to enjoy all that Glasgow has to offer.
+For a simple overview of the city, one day will therefore be sufficient.
+On the other hand, if you like art and culture and want to soak up the atmosphere of the city, plan a whole weekend, or even 3 days.
+This is the perfect length of time to take full advantage of all that Glasgow has to offer.

-To help you organize, I suggest 3 itineraries to visit Glasgow in 1, 2 or 3 days.
+To help you organize yourself, I therefore suggest 3 itineraries to visit Glasgow in 1, 2 or 3 days.

-If you only have one day to visit Glasgow, here is the program I propose:
+If you only have one day to visit Glasgow, here is the program I suggest:

-- Walk to Glasgow Green Park where you can visit The People’s Palace and Winter Gardens
+- Walk to Glasgow Green Park where you can visit The People’s Palace and the Winter Gardens

-- Passage through George Square and Glasgow City Chambers
+- Passage through George Square and the Glasgow City Chambers

 - Evening in Merchant City

-If you want to visit Glasgow in a more condensed version to see more things, you can consult the itinerary that I propose a little higher in “visiting Glasgow on foot”.
+If you want to visit Glasgow in a more condensed version to see more things, you can consult the itinerary that I propose to you a little higher in “visiting Glasgow on foot”.

-To visit Glasgow in 2 days, go back to the previous program and add the following tour ideas:
+To visit Glasgow in 2 days, take the previous program and add the following visit ideas:

 - Visit the Riverside Museum or the Glasgow Science Center if you have children